Shimrangupta22/Business_Insights_360/README.md

 - [ ] Insights into business terminologies and their implications on data analysis

 This project has not only enhanced my technical skills but also provided real-world exposure to project management and business analysis.

-Feel free to explore the live dashboard and provide your feedback.

-#PowerBI #DataAnalytics #BusinessIntelligence #Dashboard #DataVisualization #ProjectManagement #SQL #DAX #AtliQHardware